yury-dymov/json-api-normalizer/README.md

 ```

 ## Camelize keys
-By default all object keys and type names are camelized, however you can disable this with `camelizeKeys` option.
+By default all object keys and type names are camelized, however, you can disable this with `camelizeKeys` option.

 ```JavaScript
 const json = {